Fujifilm X100 vs Leica Q Typ 116

 |16.||Sony RX100 IV||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the Q Typ 116 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X100 does not provide wifi capability.

 Both the X100 and the Q Typ 116 have been discontinued, but can regularly be found used on ebay.
 The X100 was replaced by the Fujifilm X100S, while the Q Typ 116 was followed by the Leica Q2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X100 Manual (free pdf) or the online Leica Q Typ 116 Manual.
+Further information on the features and operation of the X100 and Q Typ 116 can be found, respectively, in the Fujifilm X100 Manual (free pdf) or the online Leica Q Typ 116 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X100 better than the Leica Q Typ 116 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.